Terminology, termbases and glossaries

 |Cloud termbase||A termbase that locates on a Cloud Termbase.
 It implements the same features as above local termbase, but the actual termbase exists on the cloud, making it easily accessible to all users of your localization team no matter where they locate.|

-In addition to termbases, you can also add glossaries.
+You can also add glossaries.
 Unlike termbases, glossaries are read-only.
 You can not modify them but consume them.
 Soluling supports the following glossary formats:

 TermBase eXchange file.
 This is the recommended format because it is the only file format that is designed to store terminology data.

 Microsoft's terminology service.
 This is a free online service that you can use.
 The terms that the service contain can also be downloaded as TBX and imported to the local database service.

 In addition to the above glossaries Soluling supports the following legacy glossary formats:

 A text file that contains terms.
 Regular expressions are used to define the format.

 Excel or OpenDocument spreadsheet file that contains terms.